alibeknakhimov/Naiza-Boxer/README.md

-# Naiza Boxer — Arcade Strength Tester Machine
+# 🥊Naiza Boxer — Arcade Strength Tester Machine

 **Naiza Boxer** is a fully functional arcade punching machine designed and built in Kazakhstan by a team of five.
 It allows users to compete on their punching power, with an LED display, sound effects, integrated payment systems, and a mechanical reset mechanism.